Social Justice

 Our members also help out at Villa Maria, the Annunciation House and Nazarene Hall, three El Paso efforts to help the most needy and vulnerable among us.

-Since Thanksgiving, when Ruben Garcia of Annunciation House sent out a call to all churches to help with the increase in migrants, we have been serving lunches once a week at one of the shelters.
+When Ruben Garcia of Annunciation House sent out a call to all churches to help with the increase in migrants, we have been serving lunches once a week at one of the shelters.
 We generally serve burritos, potato salad, coleslaw, and a brownie or cookies.
-The majority of those we feed are mothers or fathers with small children, just out of detention, where they have not been served fresh, homemade food.
-We purchase our groceries, plates, cups and cutlery each week.
-We have had several generous donations and special collections, for which we are very grateful, since our costs run between $150.00 to $200.00 per meal.
-Donations are always welcome – click the button below to donate via PayPal, or go to our Donate page for other methods.
+Most of the people we serve are parents with young children who have recently been released from detention, where fresh, home-cooked meals were not available.
+Each week, we purchase groceries as well as plates, cups, and utensils.
+Thanks to several generous donations and special collections, we’ve been able to sustain this work, and we are deeply grateful.
+Our costs typically range from $150 to $200 per meal.